StarRocks/starrocks/docs/developers/build-starrocks/Build_in_docker.md

 compilation terminated.
 ```

-When you met above error message, it may be caused by lacking of memory.
+When above error message is encounted, it may be caused by insufficient of memory.
-You should give more memory to the container.
-8GB is enough.
+Either give more memory to the container or reduce the parallism when running `./build.sh` by provideing a `-j <number_of_parallel_tasks>` option.
+Usually 8GB RAM is a good start.